Keats/vincentprouillet/content/articles/introducing-people-to-gulp.md

 Title: Gulp by example
 Date: 2014-02-17
+Updated: 2014-07-23
 summary: Showing how to use Gulp, a new javascript build system and its difference with Grunt
 URL: introducing-people-to-gulp/
 save_as: introducing-people-to-gulp/index.html

+#### UPDATE (2014/07/23)
+I have updated gulp and replaced connect with browsersync (I did that already in the article with an earlier version of browser-sync but not on the [example project](https://github.com/Keats/gulp-example) on github, it is now up to date).
+I also do not use coffeescript anymore, I [switched to typescript](http://vincent.is/switching-to-typescript/) and use plain js for the gulpfile but everything in this post is still valid.

 ## Introduction
 So I wanted to make changes to my [ng-boilerplate](https://github.com/Keats/ng-boilerplate "ng-boilerplate") project to make it simple enough for a javascript newbie to understand what was going on.